symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string[]`` **default**: ``['FrameworkBundle:Form']``

 A list of all resources for form theming in PHP.
+This setting is not required if you're using the Twig format for your templates, in that case refer to :ref:`the form book chapter <book-forms-theming-twig>`.

-If you have custom global form themes in ``src/WebsiteBundle/Resources/views/Form``, you can configure this like:
+Assume you have custom global form themes in ``src/WebsiteBundle/Resources/views/Form``, you can configure this like:

 .. configuration-block::